OHIP Updated May 6, 2026 - Written by Krista DeKuyper

 As a health insurance brokerage in Ontario, HealthQuotes understands the unique health challenges faced by Canada’s senior population.
 It’s because of these age-specific needs that older Canadians require more medical care than their younger counterparts.
 Furthermore, it is essential that seniors stay healthy and fit to enjoy their golden years.

 Luckily, OHIP offers a growing variety of services for Canadians over 65 years old.
-OHIP coverage for seniors has improved steadily over the last decade, so today we’re uncovering 4 valuable services that OHIP covers for seniors in 2026.
+OHIP coverage for seniors has improved steadily over the last decade, so today we’re uncovering valuable health services that OHIP covers for seniors in 2026.

 Key Takeaways